emberjs/website/source/guides/models/frequently-asked-questions.md

   model: function() {
     var store = this.get('store');

-    // Kick off a query to the server for all posts that
-    // the user has favorited.
-Note that we're ignoring the results
-    // of the query; we're just relying on the side-effect that they
-    // will be loaded into the store so we can filter them. store.findQuery('posts', { favorited: true });

     // Create a filter for all favorited posts that will be displayed in
     // the template.
 Any favorited posts that are already in the store
+    // will be displayed immediately;
+    // Kick off a query to the server for all posts that
-    // will be displayed immediately; as // results from the above query are
+    // the user has favorited.
+As results from the query are
-    // returned from the server, they will also begin to appear. return store.filter('posts', function(post) {
+    // returned from the server, they will also begin to appear. return store.filter('posts', { favorited: true }, function(post) {
       return post.get('isFavorited');
     });
   }
 });
 ```